Agatha's Style & Writing

 reader of literature, too.
 Her library ranged from Charles Dickens to P. G. Wodehouse, and Lewis Carroll to William Shakespeare.
 She was famous for creating mysteries around some famous nursery

-rhymes, too.
+rhymes.
 She injected these authors' books (and more) plus nursery rhymes and poetry into her dialogue, plots, and titles.
 You can read more about literary references in her writings in this article listing some of these.

 For a great start, read about how her books came to be and how she wrote them in the featured article "Modus Operandi".
-Would you like a head start in figuring out
+Would you like some help in figuring out

 the guilty party in any book?
 Read some tips to figure out "Whodunit?".
 And you don't have to worry about the books' secrets.
 None are revealed here!
-Lastly, learn
+Learn

 about Christie's family and friends by reading the dedications she left to them.
 Click here or on "Dedications" to browse through the dedications by decade.